scylladb/scylla-operator/docs/source/helm.md

 fullfill your needs.
 In [Kubernetes documentation](https://kubernetes.io/docs/concepts/containers/images/) you can read more about different pull policies.

-Image URL will be composed based on these fields in follwing pattern:
+Image URL will be composed based on these fields in following pattern:
 `repository/scylla-operator:tag`
 ```yaml
 image: